Spectral Fredholm Theory and Transitivity in Banach bimodules: Abstract

 \section{Abstract}

-In this paper, we extend Fredholm theory in von Neumann algebras established by Breuer in \cite{BR} and \cite{BR2} to spectral Fredholm theory.
-We consider 2 by 2 upper triangular operator matrices with coefficients in a von Neumann algebra and give the relationship between the generalized essential spectra in the sense of Breuer of such matrices and of their diagonal entries, thus generalizing in this setting the result by \DJ{}or\dj{}evi\'{c} in \cite{DDj}.
+In this paper, we extend Fredholm theory in von Neumann algebras established by Breuer to spectral Fredholm theory.
+We consider 2 by 2 upper triangular operator matrices with coefficients in a von Neumann algebra and give the relationship between the generalized essential spectra in the sense of Breuer of such matrices and of their diagonal entries.
 Next, we prove that if a generalized Fredholm operator in the sense of Breuer has $0$ as an isolated point of its spectrum, then the corresponding spectral projection is finite.
-Finally, we define generalized B-Fredholm operator in a von Neumann algebra as a generalization in the sense of Breuer of B-Fredholm operators on Hilbert and Banach spaces defined by Berkani in \cite{BS} and \cite{BM}.
+Finally, we define generalized B-Fredholm operator in a von Neumann algebra as a generalization in the sense of Breuer of B-Fredholm operators on Hilbert and Banach spaces defined by Berkani.
 We provide sufficient conditions under which a sum of a generalized B-Fredholm operator and a finite operator in a von Neumann algebra is again a generalized B-Fredholm operator.
+Finally, motivated by the connections between supercyclicity and semi-Fredholm theory, in the last section of the paper we characterize disjoint supercyclic and disjoint Furstenberg semi-transitive operators on a large class of Banach bimodules.